 Transportation & Airport Transfer

-The city center is about 30 kilometers from the airport in Buenos Aires.
-There are three main options for travelers arriving to EZE airport who need to get to their destination.
+The city center is about 30 kilometers from EZE Airport in Buenos Aires.
+Travelers arriving at the airport have three main options to reach their destination.
 First, a private or shared airport transfer can be booked online in advance or upon arrival in Buenos Aires.
-Aerobus Ezeiza, Tienda Leon, Mini Bus Ezeiza are some popular options.
-Second, you can take a 40-minute taxi ride for about 700-900 pesos ($10 – $13 USD) depending on where you’re going exactly.
-Lastly, public buses can also get you easily to your destination but will take anywhere from 45 minutes to an hour and a half.
-Take line 8 to Plaza de Mayo or Congress, line 394 to Monte Grande Railroad Station & Camino de Cintura, or line 51 to Constitucion.
-You’ll need to buy SUBE pass for about 25 pesos and load it to take the bus.
+Popular options include Aerobus Ezeiza, Tienda León, and Mini Bus Ezeiza.
+Second, you can take a 40-minute taxi ride for about 700–900 pesos ($10–$13 USD), depending on your exact destination.
+Lastly, public buses are also available and can take anywhere from 45 minutes to an hour and a half.
+Line 8 goes to Plaza de Mayo or Congress, line 394 to Monte Grande Railroad Station and Camino de Cintura, and line 51 to Constitución.
+To take the bus, you'll need to purchase a SUBE card for about 25 pesos and load it with credit.

 Gay Hotels in Buenos Aires